 On many installed furnaces, the original (OEM) blower motor is a PSC model.
 Short for permanent split capacitor, PSC motors are designed to do what furnace motors have always done in the past: simply turn on and off.
 The output of a PSC motor isn’t controllable and it has no intermediate speeds.
 It’s either running at full output or it’s not running at all.
 The energy consumption of the motor is therefore fixed at a single maximum rate.

 Electronically commutated motors (ECM) represent an advance in blower motor efficiency that saves substantial energy and improves aspects of overall system performance.
 ECMs are brushless motors developed by General Electric, which owns the trademark on the name.
 Since its introduction in 1985, the adoption of ECM technology has played a major role in increasing the energy efficiency of furnaces and air conditioners.
+They call reduce the amount of furnace repairs or ac repairs on your units.

 Here are some of the advantages to upgrading to a furnace ECM motor instead of sticking with the original equipment PSC model: